-At least 2 months before the exam: email the chair of the CGA with the names of your proposed committee members, the area of biology you’ll be examined in (so that the CGA knows if those committee members are appropriate), and three proposal abstracts.
+At least 2 months before the exam: email the chair of the Committee on Graduate Affairs (CGA) with the names of your proposed committee members, the area of biology you’ll be examined in (so that the CGA knows if those committee members are appropriate), and three proposal abstracts.

 At least 1 month before the exam: give your committee members a detailed outline of your proposal to approve.

-Once the CGA has approved your abstracts and committee and assigned you a CGA representative, schedule a meeting with your committee and the CGA rep. to discuss the scope of the exam.
-Be sure to tell Julia Brown that you’ve had this meeting.
-Also tell her your exam date.
+Once the CGA has approved your abstracts and committee and assigned you a CGA representative, schedule a meeting with your committee and the CGA rep to discuss the scope of the exam.
+Be sure to tell the Graduate Coordinator that you’ve had this meeting.
+Also tell them your exam date.

 Sometime before the exam, give a talk on your proposal to your committee members and anyone else who wishes to attend.